 Protecting Yourself Against Abuse

-When setting up a Power of Attorney, it’s crucial to consider the potential risks and how to mitigate them.
-A Power of Attorney is a powerful legal document that grants someone the authority to manage your financial affairs, making it essential to ensure that it is used responsibly.
+When setting up a Lasting Power of Attorney, it’s crucial to consider the potential risks and how to mitigate them.
+An LPA is a powerful legal document that grants someone significant authority over your financial affairs, making it essential to ensure that proper safeguards are in place.

 Safeguards in Place